-Under Central Bank Rules, it includes software costs relating to preliminary, application development and post - implementation stages of software development.
-BCRA GAAP permits the capitalization of certain costs that are not eligible for capitalization under FASB ASC 350-40 "Internal- Use Software".
+Under Central Bank Rules, it includes software costs relating to preliminary, application development and postimplementation stages of software development.
+Central Bank rules permit the capitalization of certain costs that are not eligible for capitalization under FASB ASC 350-40 "Internal - Use Software".

-The effects of adjustments required to state such amounts in accordance with US GAAP, would decrease assets by 12,175, 17,544 and 9,345 as of December 31, 2013, 2012 and 2011, respectively.
-In addition income would increase by 5,369 and 8,169 for the years ended December 31, 2013 and 2011, respectively and would decrease by 8,199 for the year ended December 31, 2012.
+The effects of adjustments required to state such amounts in accordance with US GAAP, would decrease assets by 9,136, 12,175 and 17,544 as of December 31, 2014, 2013 and 2012, respectively.
+In addition income would increase by 3,039 and 5,369 for the years ended December 31, 2014 and 2013, respectively, and would decrease by 8,199 for the year ended December 31, 2012.